AtomicNoggin/include/README.md

  - optionally specify the parent node to insert script into with `options.parent`, otherwise it will use the parent node of the first script tag in the page.

-Resolved promises and/or callbacks will receive true, or any object registered with `include.register` by the loaded script.
+ - resolved promises and/or callbacks will receive a reference to the script tag, or any object registered with `include.register` by the loaded script.

 ## When loading css files,
  - same-origin files loaded with `options.store` set to true will be loaded